2025–26 Men's Euro Hockey League

-The 2025–26 Men's Euro Hockey League is the 19th edition of the Men's Euro Hockey League, Europe's men's premier club field hockey tournament organized by the European Hockey Federation.
+The 2025–26 Men's Euro Hockey League was the 19th edition of the Men's Euro Hockey League, Europe's men's premier club field hockey tournament organized by the European Hockey Federation.

-The first round was held from 9 to 12 October 2025 in Barcelona, Spain and the final 8 will be held from 2 to 6 April 2026 in 's-Hertogenbosch, Netherlands.
-Gantoise are the defending champions, having won their first title in the previous season.
+The first round was held from 9 to 12 October 2025 in Barcelona, Spain and the final 8 was held from 2 to 6 April 2026 in 's-Hertogenbosch, Netherlands.

+Gantoise were the defending champions, having won their first title in the previous season.
+They did not defend their title as they were beaten 3–2 by Kampong in the final, it was Kampong their second title.
+Amsterdam won the bronze medal by defeating Club de Campo 4–3 in a shoot-out after the match finished 2–2.

 Association team allocation

 A total of 20 teams from 40 of the 42 EHF member associations participated in the 2025–26 Men's Euro Hockey League (the exceptions being Belarus and Russia which are currently suspended).
 The association ranking based on the EHL men's ranking table was used to determine the number of participating teams for each association: